shiba93/django_notes_app/README.md

-# Simple Notes App - Test
+# Simple Notes App - Test1
 This is a simple notes app built with React and Django.

 ## Requirements